DataWorks-NC/durham-quality-of-life-data/meta/mPROXCF.md

-## HHouseholds Within Walking Distance to Full Service Grocers
+## HHouseholds Within Walking Distance to Fast Food and Convenience Stores
-Households Within Walking Distance to Full Service Grocers
+Households Within Walking Distance to Fast Food and Convenience Stores

 ### Why is this important?
-Grocery stores are among the core services a community needs, providing reliable access to basic foods: dry goods, meat, fresh produce, and dairy.
-Neighborhoods without easy access to grocers are transportation-dependent for core needs, leading to higher costs of living and reliance on inadequate convenience food sources.
+Everyone needs healthy food options.
+This includes not only being able to purchase or receive foods but also getting to food outlets safely, whether on foot, bike, by transit or car.
+People without access to cars - between 10,000 and 11,000 households in Durham County (American Community Survey, 2016) - are especially likely to rely on fast food and convenience food locations when full service grocers and farmers markets are not nearby.

 ### About the Data
-Full service grocers include chain grocery stores and independent full-service stores but do not include farmers' markets.
-Full service grocers are identified primarily by North American Industry Classification System (NAICS) code 44511.
+Fast food and convenience store locations include fast food chains, gas station/convenience stores, dollar stores and pizza places.
+These are identified first by using North American Industry Classification System (NAICS) codes for convenience stores and fast food in the InfoUSA data set and then conducting a qualitative scan of additional community businesses.
 The 1/4 mile distance is Euclidean, or as-the-crow-flies.

 Source: City of Durham Transportation, DataWorks NC.